 Learn how to configure the campaign timeout period.

 Custom organic search sources can be configured at the property level.
 These custom sources can be added in addition to the default list of search sources.
 Learn how to customize organic search sources.

 Excluding Referrers and Search Terms

-Users may exclude certain referring sources or organic search terms from reports by setting these exclusions at the property level.
+Users can exclude certain referring sources or organic search terms from reports by setting these exclusions at the property level.

-To prevent "self-referrals" in web measurement, where sessions are attributed to a referral from your own domain, users should add the hostnames they are measuring, as well as the hostnames of any third-party payment gateways, as excluded referrers.
+To prevent "self-referrals" in web measurement, where sessions are attributed to a referral from your own domain, you should add the hostnames you are measuring, as well as the hostnames of any third-party payment gateways, as excluded referrers.
 Learn how to exclude a referrer and exclude search terms.

 Processing flow chart